northpolesec/santa/docs/concepts/mode.md

 will prevent all unknown binaries from running.
 This means that if the binary has no rules or scopes that apply, then it will be blocked.

+##### Standalone mode

+There is an optional setting called `Standalone Mode` that can be enabled via the `EnableStandaloneMode` key in the configuration profile.

+When Santa is in Standalone Mode it will allow the user to approve their own binaries provided they authenticate biometrically with Touch ID.
+Upon a successful authentication Santa will then add a `SigningID` rule for the binary if it is validly signed and a `BINARY` if it is not signed at all.

+When paired with Lockdown, it allows a user to quickly self approve in lieu of using a sync service.
+If one is using a sync service Events will still be sent up to that sync service.

 ##### Changing Modes

 There are two ways to change the running mode: changing the configuration